Tiny-Foxes/Aozora-Tori-Assets/alpha-kbx/[Readme].txt

 A simple, sharp, geometric noteskin specifically designed for KBX.

 [Updates]
-- 1.0.1.1e, 12/18/2022
+- 1.0.1.2a (December 28, 2022)
---- Receptor Change yet again
+- Finalized visual overhaul of receptors.
---- Styling changes
+- Adjusted hold graphics for better visibility.

-- 1.0.1 ??/06/2022
+- Fixed Mine graphics renders as not to make them look broken.

---- Receptor Style updated.
+[To-Do]

-[Notes]
+- Squash some hold explosion bugs.
-- Certain Themes may mask the parts of the receptor when scroll direction is set upwards.
+- Panic over roll body styling.

 [Software]
-  - Made with GIMP, Inkscape, and love.
+  - Made with Inkscape and love.
 FOSS FTW.

 [Sources and Credits]
   - Code based from Lirodon's broadhead and glider, and the default KBX noteskin.